 “We had extensive discussions with the Council before getting the green light” she explains “and stressed to them that, as well as encouraging greater use of the park, we wanted our cafe to become a new social hub for the community.”

-Having opened in July last year (2015), the day Can Do Places! visited the Dandelion Cafe – on a dreich, mid week January afternoon – the place was almost full, with a bustling team of workers serving happy-looking customers in the boho chic interior.
+The day Can Do Places! visited the Dandelion Cafe – on a dreich, mid week January afternoon – the place was almost full, with a bustling team of workers serving happy-looking customers in the boho chic interior.

 “Getting the cafe up and running was harder than we anticipated” Mairi admits.
 “We have a long term lease with the Council who undertook to make the premises wind and watertight.
 But we had to do everything else to the building which took us over two years and involved a huge amount of commitment and focus on the end goal.
 But we got there in the end!